 Further Section 85B (2)(a) of the Indian Evidence Act, 1872 says that in proceedings involving secure digital signatures (such as Aadhaar eSign), the court shall presume that the digital signature has been affixed with the intention of signing and approving it unless the otherwise can be proved.Section 85A and 85C of the Indian Evidence Act, 1872 also make further presumptions in favour of digitally signed agreements and the information contained in a digitally signed certificate.
 Therefore, digitally signing a document is a completely legally compliant manner of signing a document and Aadhaar eSign can thus safely be used to sign any document except for those mentioned in Question 2.

 Aadhaar eSign is a method to issue digital signatures.
 Aadhaar authentication is just used for eKYC purposes, based on which a digital signatures certificate is issued in the name of the respective Aadhaar holder.
 To simplify further, Aadhaar authentication and eKYC is handled by UIDAI independently.
 UIDAI issues the eKYC data to the Certifying Authority, which then uses that eKYC data to fill up a special digital signature form created for this purpose and issues a digital signature certificate for every request.
 The digital signatures issued are done under the root certificate of the Root Certificate Authority of India.
-To know further check out, http://cca.gov.in/cca/?q=eSign.html
+To know more check out the Controller of Certifying Authority's website.

 Yes, Aadhaar eSign based digital signatures are fully admissible in court.